hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 }
 ```

-A Lightbulb smart contract would be responsible for validating the properties
+A Lightbulb smart contract would then be responsible for validating the
-against the Lightbulb schema.
+`properties` field  against the Lightbulb schema.

 ## Addressing